madmurphy/libconfini/MANUAL.md

 Alternatively, this variable can be set through the function `ini_global_set_lowercase_mode()` without being explicitly declared.

-When the variable `#INI_GLOBAL_LOWERCASE_MODE` is set to `TRUE`, **libconfini** will always convert to lowercase _all_ ASCII letters of key and section names in case-insensitive formats -- _even when these are enclosed within quotes_ -- but will **not** convert UTF-8 code points to lowercase (for instance, `Ā` will not be rendered as `ā`, but will be rather rendered verbatim). _In general it is a good practice to use UTF-8 within values, but to use ASCII only within keys names and sections names._
+When the variable `#INI_GLOBAL_LOWERCASE_MODE` is set to `TRUE`, **libconfini** will always dispatch lowercase _all_ ASCII letters of key and section names in case-insensitive formats -- _even when these are enclosed within quotes_ -- but will **not** convert UTF-8 code points to lowercase (for instance, `Ā` will not be rendered as `ā`, but will be rather rendered verbatim). _In general it is a good practice to use UTF-8 within values, but to use ASCII only within key and section names._

 Normally `#INI_GLOBAL_LOWERCASE_MODE` does not need to be set to `TRUE`, since string comparisons made by libconfini are always either case-sensitive or case-insensitive depending on the format given.